IsaacCavallaro/IsaacCavallaro_T3A1/README.md

 - The `splice()` method changes the elements of an array by:
     - Adding new elements in place.
-    - Removing or replacing existing elements and/or
+    - Removing or replacing existing elements.

 ---